 - Local Password The user will be authenticated with the password entered in the Password field.
-All passwords are stored encrypted - Remote Authentication The user will be authenticated by remote LDAP or RADIUS servers configured in Configuration " General Settings " User Management (details on page 44)
+All passwords are hashed and only the hash is stored in the database, so it's not possible to decrypt them - Remote Authentication The user will be authenticated by remote LDAP or RADIUS servers configured in Configuration " General Settings " User Authentication (details on page 44)

 The Full Name, Company, Position, Email, Phone and Comments fields are optional.
-These details are not used anywhere.
+These details are not visible anywhere else.

 Landing Tab shows the tab that opens immediately after logging in.
-The list is dynamic and expands as you add Sensors, dashboards, IP groups, etc. Set the Landing Tab to a relevant dashboard or report.
+The list is dynamic and expands as you add Sensors, dashboards, IP groups, etc. You should probably set the Landing Tab to a relevant dashboard or report.